-All student drops should be processed in the online concurrent enrollment registration system by the high school counselor or district designee.
+All student drops should be processed in DualEnroll by the student.
+Once the student submits the drop request it will go to their high school counselor or district designee for review.
 The date recorded in the system will be the date assigned to the drop request.